KoenBrouwer/react-usetoggle/README.md

 If you don't give it a default value, it will default to `false`, or the boolean you feed it.
 And then`toggleState()` will toggle the value from `true` to `false`, or `false` to `true`.

-# Contributing

-Feel free to open an issue or a pull request in the [repo on GitHub](https://github.com/KoenBrouwer/react-usetoggle/pulls)!

 # License